samcches/samcches.github.io/_posts/2020-02-03-cannabis_stocks_and_media_hype.markdown

 The first rule of investing advice I remember receiving was from Nicole Lapin’s book “Rich Bitch”.
 In it she said,
 > “Never take a stock tip…Why?
 Because your timing may be different from when the “tipper” gets into and out of the stock.
-Trust your on research and judgement.”
+Trust your own research and judgement.”

 But unless you’re an experienced day-trader, picking the right investment can often feel overwhelming and confusing.
 And the fear of missing out on an investment you truly believe in can be too powerful a temptation.
 It doesn’t help that smaller public companies are often unknown to laymen until they are mentioned on Bloomberg, CNBC, or another economic media company.